-The 2040 Goldsboro Urban Area Metropolitan Transportation Plan (MTP) was adopted by the MPO in October 2014 and was developed through coordination with NCDOT and FHWA.
-The 2040 MTP looks at all modes of transportation from a regional perspective and provides financiallyconstrained recommendations to improve the transportation system between 2014 and 2040.
+The 2040 Goldsboro Urban Area Metropolitan Transportation Plan (MTP), adopted by the MPO in October 2014, was developed through coordination with NCDOT and FHWA.
+The 2040 MTP looked at all modes of transportation from a regional perspective and provided financially-constrained recommendations to improve the transportation system between 2014 and 2040.

-2015 GOLDSBORO MPO BICYCLE, PEDESTRIAN, AND GREENWAY MASTER PLAN

-The 2015 Goldsboro MPO Bicycle, Pedestrian, and Greenway Master Plan provided an opportunity to explore the non-motorized network needs in additional detail for the region.
-The plan identified onstreet and off-street recommendations and explored implementation strategies.
+2015 GOLDSBORO MPO BICYCLE, PEDESTRIAN, AND GREENWAY MASTER PLAN explore the non-motorized network needs in additional detail for the region.
+The plan identified on-street and off-street recommendations and explored implementation strategies.